Martian01/openTeamOneServer/README.md

 ## Quick Guide for the Impatient

 Create two environment variables LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY pointing to two empty directories.
-Next, from inside the repository directory, call
+Next, from inside the `docker` directory, call

 	docker-compose up -d

 After a few seconds (a minute at most), a fully persisted Team One backend will be available under the URL http://localhost:8080.

+Note: for this recipe to work you need to have docker and docker-compose installed.

 ## Scope